pranigopu/learningKubernetes/3_kubernetesArchitecture.md

 ### Service
 An abstraction that defines a logical set of pods and a policy by which to access them.
 A logical set of pods is a set that specifies a certain number of pods of a certain kind without specifying the particular pods to be used; the particular pods are interchangeable as long as they can satisfy their required role.

 A service is a method for exposing a network application (_i.e. an application running on a network of interconnected nodes_) that is running as one or more pods in your cluster.
 A service also provides a stable virtual ID by which to access the network application despite it being run on a set of disposable pods that may vary over time.
+Lastly, a service also acts as a load balancer for the set of pods associated to it at a given point in time.

 > Extra reference: https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/